container-storage-interface/spec/spec.md

       // deleted before retrying with exponential back off.
       VOLUME_DOES_NOT_EXIST = 4;

-      // Indicates that a node corresponding to the specified `NodeID`
+      // Indicates that a node corresponding to the specified node ID
       // does not exist.
       //
-      // Recovery behavior: Caller SHOULD verify that the `NodeID` is
+      // Recovery behavior: Caller SHOULD verify that the node ID is
       // correct and that the node is available and has not been
       // terminated or deleted before retrying.
       NODE_DOES_NOT_EXIST = 5;

-      // Indicates that the specified `NodeID` is not allowed or
+      // Indicates that the specified node ID is not allowed or
       // understood by the Plugin.
 More human-readable information MAY
       // be provided in the `error_description` field.
       //
-      // Recovery behavior: Caller MUST fix the `NodeID` before
+      // Recovery behavior: Caller MUST fix the node ID before
       // retrying.
       INVALID_NODE_ID = 6;

       VOLUME_NOT_ATTACHED_TO_SPECIFIED_NODE = 7;

       // Indicates that the Plugin does not support the operation
-      // without a `NodeID`.
+      // without a node ID.
       //
-      // Recovery behavior: Caller MUST specify the `NodeID` before
+      // Recovery behavior: Caller MUST specify the node ID before
       // retrying.
       NODE_ID_REQUIRED = 8;
     }